liamb09/blog/_posts/2024-06-26-intro-and-portfolio-reflection.md

 ## Final words

 Well, that’s just about it.
 My first blog post, finished!
 At the time of writing this, I haven’t even finished touching up the blog part of my website, but I wanted to get something down about the homepage of my website.
-Bye!